 openssl ocsp -issuer issuer.pem -cert c1.pem -cert c2.pem -reqout req.der

-Send a query to an OCSP responder with URL http://ocsp.myhost.com/ save the response to a file and print it out in text form
+Send a query to an OCSP responder with URL http://ocsp.myhost.com/ save the response to a file, print it out in text form, and verify the response:

 openssl ocsp -issuer issuer.pem -cert c1.pem -cert c2.pem \ -url http://ocsp.myhost.com/ -resp_text -respout resp.der

 Read in an OCSP response and print out text form:

 OCSP server on port 8888 using a standard ca configuration, and a separate responder certificate.
 All requests and responses are printed to a file.